Who is a Refugee? Frequently Asked Questions About Forced Migration

 While not every asylum-seeker will ultimately be recognized as a refugee, an asylum-seeker may not be sent back to their country of origin pending a final determination.

-Some of the largest IDP populations are in the following countries:
+Some of the largest IDP populations as reported by the UN are in the following countries:

-This year, seven million people were displaced by the war inside Ukraine in just four months.
+- This year, seven million people were internally displaced by the war in Ukraine in just four months.